Last updated on April 16th, 2018 at 03:53 pm

 The Classic Ushuaia to Antarctica Cruise departs from Ushuaia for 10-11 days through the Drake Passage to King George Island and Livingston Island in the South Shetland Islands, Paradise Bay, Deception Island, the Antarctica Peninsula, and Petermann Island to visit a gentoo penguins colony.

-Antarctica is a “bucket-list,” not-to-be-missed destination, and is easily reached by any number of Ushuaia to Antarctica cruises.
-For those who are looking for an unique and adventurous travel destination, Antarctica should be at the top of your list!
+Antarctica is a “bucket list,” not-to-be-missed destination, and is easily reached by any number of Ushuaia to Antarctica cruises.
+For those who are looking for a unique and adventurous travel destination, Antarctica should be at the top of your list!